Benchmarks

 Every franchise sells you the destination.
 Almost none of them give you an honest map of the journey.
 Here is that map.

-The honeymoon fades.
-Marketing fund contributions kick in.
-Reality arrives.
+This is where the honeymoon fades, marketing fund contributions kick in, and reality arrives.
 Undercapitalized owners panic here — some call the franchisor to exit, some take on personal debt, some grind through.
+The owners who make it all have one thing in common: enough runway to fund an extra 6–12 months past their original projection.

 Not all franchises are created equal.
 The category you choose determines your timeline more than almost any other variable.
 Here is what our 810-brand dataset shows.